sycanz04/schedulr/README.md

 # Schedulr 📅
-A chrome extension that extracts your **MMU CliC** timetable, adds recurring events recurring events to Google Calendar, and lets you download it as an .ics file to import calendar into other calendars like Outlook Calendar and Apple Calendar.
+A chrome extension that imports your **MMU CLiC** timetable into Google Calendar and other calendars like Outlook and Apple Calendar.

 https://github.com/user-attachments/assets/9b1bcb8e-6f9b-4f51-89be-7f8090aea6ab